pranavp369/Mental-Health-Monitoring-System/README.md

 # Mental-Health-Monitoring-System
-This is just my final year project...
+This is just my final year Bachelors project...
 So,...nothing much!!!